allenai/allennlp-simple-demo/README.md

 ## Writing `demo.js`

-Of the three demos here, the textual-entailment is the simplest and indicative of how you'd write your `demo.js`.
+Of the demos here, textual-entailment is the simplest, and is a good one to look at to see how you'd write your own `demo.js`.
 First, you have to update the title and description:

 ```js
 // TODO: 1.
 Update the title